Duc1e/Wind-Turbine-Project-GEOG563/README.md

     A key assumption is that fishing in a zone with a wind turbine is only 1/2 as productive as fishing in open water.
 This is parameter in the code, and 1/4 and 3/4 are coded up as options to explore.

     Run Step 4 by sourcing the file.
 It also contains several "maps" (TODO: make real maps).

+-   MAP files

+    There are four MAP files in the code subdirectory.
+Each of them create one of the maps used in our presentation.
+They represent an advance on the data analysis.
+Each can be run by sourcing it.
+You will need to run the "Step" files before running the map files.